 In this article, we present observations of the polarized dust emission toward W43-MM1 in five pointings with the ALMA interferometer.
-We compare the orientation of the plane-of-the-sky magnetic field with the orientation of the cores and outflows identified in W43-MM1. \cite{mottenat18} reported that about 130 dense cores were forming stars in this region.
+We compare the orientation of the plane-of-the-sky magnetic field with the orientation of the cores and outflows identified in W43-MM1. \cite{mottenat18} report that about 130 dense cores were forming stars in this region.
 From this sample of cores, 27 are driving 46 outflow lobes, whose orientations have been traced by \cite{nony20} using CO(2-1) and SiO(5-4) emission lines with ALMA.
-In Sect.\,\ref{s:obs} we describe the observations, calibration and imaging of our data.
-In Sect.\,\ref{s:results}, we calculate the angle differences among the magnetic field, the outflows orientations, and the position angle (PA) of the cores; and build their statistical distributions in the form of cumulative distribution functions (CDFs) that are further compared with synthetic populations of angle distributions.
-In Sect.\,\ref{s:diss} we discuss the physical implications of our results and Sect.\,\ref{conc} concludes.
+In Sect.\,\ref{s:obs} we describe the observations, calibration, and imaging of our data.
+In Sect.\,\ref{s:results}, we calculate the angle differences among the magnetic field, the orientations of the outflows, and the position angle (PA) of the cores; additionally, we build their statistical distributions in the form of cumulative distribution functions (CDFs) that are further compared with synthetic populations of angle distributions.
+In Sect.\,\ref{s:diss} we discuss the physical implications of our results and conclude in Sect.\,\ref{conc}.